baymac/baymac.github.io/README.md

 bundle install
 ```

-## Serve the static files on localhost
+### Serve the static files on localhost

 ```
 bundle exec jekyll serve
 ```

 By default server runs on port 4000.
 You can change it with `--port` option.

+## Acknowledgement

+This blog is inspired by https://github.com/johno/pixyll.